leetmaa/KMCLib/c++/INSTALL.md

 "make install"

 ## 4) Run the Python tests.
-Place "your KMCLib/python/src" directory in your PYTHONPATH variable and run "python KMCLib/python/unittest/utest.py" and each of the tests under "KMCLib/python/functest/".
+Place your "KMCLib/python/src" directory in your PYTHONPATH variable and run "python KMCLib/python/unittest/utest.py" and each of the tests under "KMCLib/python/functest/".
 We have used *python 2.7* for all development and testing.